 - Wrapping (if you are in a cold climate, this is a must have… otherwise, it’s a “should”)

 - Ribbon-small selection

 - Cardettes-other 2 sizes (they come in 9,12 and 18″)

 - Wire-other gauges

 - Tape-rest of the types

 Would be nice…

 - Glue pan

 Again, this is a list of purchases to be made with your local wholesale florist for the most part.
-There are some tools that can be purchased at a hardware store, and others that are specifically florist designed.
+There are some tools that can be purchased at a hardware store, and others that are specifically designed for floral shops.
 Start at the wholesaler, and if you see yourself picking up items that you know you can get elsewhere at a better price or convenience, go right ahead and do so.
 Your experience will tell you if it’s worth investing $20 in a good pair of steel scissors or if you will be just as happy with throw-away quality ones from a dollar store.
-Some florists find that they loose their tools before they can wear out, so if you’re in that category, then skip the high quality, high price models.
+Some florists find that they lose their tools before they can wear out, so if you’re in that category, then skip the high quality, high priced models.